ConnectyCube/connectycube-web-samples/chat-react/README.md

 To make the sample works for your own app, please do the following:

-1. Register new account at https://connectycube.com/signup/.
-Then go to Admin panel, create Application and check Application credentials from 'Overview'
+1. Register new account at <https://connectycube.com/signup/>.
+Then go to Admin panel, create Application and check Application credentials from 'Overview';
-2. Create an .env file and copy information from .env.example, then replace APP_ID, SERCRET_KEY and AUTH_KEY
+2. Create an _.env_ file and copy information from _.env.example_ then replace variables;
-3. Install node modules - npm install
+3. Run  `npm install` to install node modules;
-4. Run npm run start and open https://localhost:3000 or http://localhost:3000
+4. Run `npm run start` to develop with life-reload;
+5. Or run `npm run build` and `npm run serve` to build the project and serve it.

 # Can't build yourself?